tutoriel étui à couteau en cuir

 16. SEW THE LOOP

-Mark the sewing points with the punching claws (center distance 3 mm).
-Then, pierce the stitching points with a diamond awl and a block of cork (cross the 3 layers of leather).
+Mark the stitching points with the punching claws (3 mm center distance).
+Then, pierce the stitching points with a diamond-shaped awl and a block of cork (go through the 3 layers of leather).

-Make a double seam (2 turns) to reinforce the fastener.
-Remember to hammer the seam well to prevent the threads from sticking out and the blade of the knife from getting caught in it.
+Sew a double stitch (2 wraps) to reinforce the fastening.
+Remember to hammer the seam well to prevent the threads from sticking out and the knife blade from getting caught in them.

-leather knife case PS: Be careful, don't do like us: remember to clean your workspace well so as not to "stain" the leather after dyeing.
+leather knife case PS: Be careful, don't do as we did: remember to clean your work area thoroughly so as not to "stain" the leather after dyeing.

 leather knife case